 Lake Charles is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Lake Charles is somewhat higher than in the average US city of 21.84%: 27.47% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Lake Charles citizens is substantially higher than the typical US community, as 29.42% of adults in Lake Charles have at least a bachelor's degree, and the average American community has 21.84%.

 Lake Charles is an extremely ethnically-diverse city.
 The people who call Lake Charles home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake Charles residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lake Charles include French, English, Irish, German, and French Canadian.
+The greatest number of Lake Charles residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lake Charles include French, English, German, Irish, and French Canadian.

 The most common language spoken in Lake Charles is English.
 Other important languages spoken here include Spanish and French.